History of West Africa: HIV/AIDS

 In the 1990s, AIDS became a significant problem for the region, particularly in Côte d'Ivoire, Liberia, and Nigeria.

 The onset of the HIV epidemic in the region began in 1985 with reported cases in Benin and Nigeria, and in nearby countries, such as Côte d'Ivoire, in subsequent years.

 AIDS was at first considered a disease of gay men and drug addicts, but in Africa it took off among the general population.
 As a result, those involved in the fight against HIV began to emphasize aspects such as preventing transmission from mother to child, or the relationship between HIV and poverty, inequality of the sexes, and so on, rather than emphasizing the need to prevent transmission by unsafe sexual practices or drug injection.
 This change in emphasis resulted in more funding, but was not effective in preventing a drastic rise in HIV prevalence.

 The global response to HIV and AIDS has improved considerably in recent years.
 Funding comes from many sources, the largest of which are the Global Fund to Fight AIDS, Tuberculosis and Malaria and the President's Emergency Plan for AIDS Relief.

 As of 2011, HIV prevalence in western Africa is lowest in Senegal and highest in Nigeria, which has the second largest number of people living with HIV in Africa after South Africa.
-Nigeria's infection rate relative to the entire population, however, is much lower (3.7 percent) compared to South Africa's (17.3 percent).
+Nigeria's infection rate relative to the entire population is much lower (3.7 per cent) compared to South Africa's (17.3 per cent).